-For comparison, wheat, another major commodity commonly grown by dairies as a winter forage crop, has a nitrogen requirement between 150 to 200 pounds of nitrogen per acre after the wheat emerges from soil for a yield of 4 to 4.6 tons per acre in fields where the residual soil nitrate in the top foot of the profile ranged from 30 to 80 pounds of nitrogen per acre at planting, with FREP’s nitrogen application recommendations taking into account other sources of background nitrogen levels.
-By contrast, the estimated average annual application rate of manure nitrogen applied on dairy cropland in the Central Valley is 890 pounds per acre.
+For comparison, wheat, another major commodity commonly grown by dairies as a winter forage crop, has a nitrogen requirement between 150 to 200 pounds of nitrogen per acre for a yield of 4 to 4.6 tons per acre in fields where the residual soil nitrate in the top foot of the profile ranged from 30 to 80 pounds of nitrogen per acre at planting, with FREP’s nitrogen application recommendations taking into account other sources of background nitrogen levels.
+By contrast, the UCD 2017 Study estimated average annual application rate of manure nitrogen applied on dairy cropland in the Central Valley is 890 pounds per acre.
 Although dairy farmers in California commonly grow two to three crops at different seasons throughout a year in the same field, the estimated average annual land application rate of manure nitrogen applied by dairy farmers continues to significantly exceed the crops’ nitrogen requirements.
+Dairy croplands receiving manure may also receive synthetic fertilizer applications, irrigation water nitrate application, and atmospheric deposition of nitrogen.
 Nitrogen loading to groundwater associated with dairy forage crops likely accounts for a disproportionate share of the total loading of nitrogen to groundwater in the Central Valley.

 In 2007-2008, approximately 400,000 acres (including both dairy cropland and traditional agricultural lands) of the Central Valley region was dedicated to growing dairy crops using dairy manure.
 By comparison, the total irrigated crop acres across the Central Valley region was estimated to be 5,500,000 acres for the 2025 water year., While these acreages are estimates and not directly comparable, they indicate that the total number of acres of dairy cropland is likely not more than one tenth of the total number of acres of traditional farms in our irrigated lands regulatory program in the Central Valley.
-Yet, as stated above, dairy manure accounts for one third of the total nitrogen applied to agricultural lands in the San Joaquin Valley and the Tulare Lake Basin.
+Yet, as stated above, according to the UCD 2017 Study, dairy manure accounts for one third of the total nitrogen applied to agricultural lands in the San Joaquin Valley and the Tulare Lake Basin.